nodejs/wiki-archive/Mailing-List-Posting-Guidelines.md

 ### Flame

 If someone offends or insults you on-list, it's probably inadvertent.
 Most people try to be nice most of the time, or at least think they are.
-Take it up with them off-list.
+Take it up with them **off-list**.
 That kind of drama is not interesting to other users.

-This also covers generally mean-spirited comments about other platforms.
-Complaining about other platforms doesn't help node.
+This also covers generally mean-spirited comments about other platforms, software programs, or events, as well as people.
+Complaining about other stuff doesn't help node.
+We get nowhere by pushing other open source software projects down.

 ### Flame and Complaining (the "no kvetching" rule)

-In fact, **no complaining of any sort is allowed at all** on the list.
+In fact, **no complaining of any sort is allowed at all** on the list, because it's never the right place for it, and no one wants to hear it.

 Didn't have a good time at a conference, or the videos are taking a long time to be released?
 Email the organizer **off-list**.

-Don't think promises are a good idea?  **Just don't use them.**  What if someone asks (on-list) if you think promises are a good idea.
+Don't think promises are a good idea?  **Just don't use them.**  But what if someone asks (on-list) if you think promises are a good idea!?
+(Maybe they're just curious.)
 Reply that you don't use them, and explain the pro's and con's, **respectfully**, like an adult.

 Got a problem with a module that you *do* use?  **Post a bug**, or **email the author**.
 Got a problem with node itself?
 [We got you covered.](https://github.com/joyent/node/issues)  **Keep it off the list.**

+Pretend that your best friend or dear old auntie made that thing you're annoyed with.
+Does it still seem like a nice idea to tear it down in a public forum?

 If you're not sure whether or not a given sentiment counts as "complaining", **assume that it does**, and figure out if there's something better you can do with that opinion.
 Perhaps there's a better place to discuss it (and perhaps "alone with your thoughts" is the perfect place to do so).